List Maintenance Policies and Procedures for Material Advisors

 Under this law, "material advisor" is defined to mean any person (1) who provides material aid, assistance, or advice with respect to organizing, managing, promoting, selling, implementing, insuring, or carrying out any reportable transaction and (2) who directly or indirectly derives gross income in excess of either: $50,000 (in the case of a reportable transaction substantially all of the tax benefits of which are provided to natural persons) or $250,000 (in the case of any other situation), or such other amount as prescribed by regulations.
 Material Advisors? are to use IRS Form 8918, which replaces IRS Form 8264.
 A Material Advisor can be an individual, trust, estate, partnership, or corporation.

-At the Tufts Law Firm, we stand ready to assist practitioners in their efforts to implement policies and procedures aimed at complying with these list maintenance rules.
+We stand ready to assist practitioners in their efforts to implement policies and procedures aimed at complying with these list maintenance rules.